Nasal polyps

 Key points about nasal polyps

-• Nasal polyps are small swellings or bags of fluid and mucus that occur in the linings of the nose or sinus cavity.
+• Nasal polyps are small swellings or bags of fluid and mucus that occur in the linings of your nose or sinus cavity.

-• They are usually harmless, but may cause discomfort – symptoms include a stuffy runny nose, changes to taste and smell, headaches and snoring.
+• They're usually harmless, but may cause a stuffy runny nose, changes to taste and smell, headaches and snoring.

-• Nasal polyps can vary in size and number.
-You may have one or sometimes several grow like a small bunch of grapes on a stem.
+• You may have 1 nasal polyp or sometimes several grow like a small bunch of grapes on a stem.

-• Polyps usually affect both nostrils and can gradually enlarge, blocking your nose.
+• Polyps usually affect both nostrils and can slowly get bigger, blocking your nose.

-• Treatment options include steroids (nasal sprays or tablets) or surgical removal if they're very large.
+• They can be treated with steroids (nasal sprays or tablets) or can be removed if they're very large.

 Bleary man holding nose and rubbing sinuses

-The exact cause of nasal polyps is unknown, but it is often associated with conditions that cause inflammation of the nose such as hay fever, and rhinosinusitis (inflammation of the nose and sinus).
-It is also more common in people with asthma, cystic fibrosis and allergy to aspirin.
+The exact cause of nasal polyps is unknown, but they can come with problems that cause inflammation of the nose, eg, hay fever and rhinosinusitis (inflammation of the nose and sinus).
+They are also more common in people with asthma, cystic fibrosis and allergy to aspirin.

-At first, the symptoms of nasal polyps are similar to those of having a cold – a blocked or runny nose, but colds usually only last 2 to 14 days and the symptoms improve on their own.
-If you have nasal polyps, the symptoms will not get better without treatment.
+At first, the symptoms of nasal polyps are like having a cold – a blocked or runny nose.
+However, colds usually only last 2 to 14 days and the symptoms improve on their own.
+If you have nasal polyps, the symptoms won't get better without treatment.

 Other symptoms of nasal polyps are:

 • Blocked nose and difficulty breathing through your nose.
 You may find you have to breathe through your mouth more often.
-This is especially troublesome at night and your sleep may be affected.
+This is a particular problem at night and can affect your sleep.

 • Ongoing runny nose.

 • Postnasal drip – this is the feeling of something continually running down the back of your throat.
-It is due to mucus coming from the back of the nose because of large polyps
+It's due to mucus coming from the back of the nose because of large polyps.

 • Changes in your sense of smell and taste.

-• Headaches and snoring – larger polyps may cause headaches and snoring.
+• Headaches and snoring caused by larger polyps.

 • Sinus infection – sometimes polyps block the drainage channel of the sinuses into the nose.
-This can make you more prone to infection of the sinuses (sinusitis).
+This can make infection of your sinuses (sinusitis) more likely.

-The main treatment option for nasal polyps is the use of corticosteroids (steroid) medication.
-These reduce inflammation in the nose, and over time, shrinks the polyps.
+The main treatment option for nasal polyps is the use of corticosteroids (steroid) medicines.
+These reduce inflammation in your nose and, over time, shrink the polyps.

-• For larger polyps, steroids may be given orally, by mouth, as tablets such as prednisone.
+• For larger polyps – steroids may be given orally (by mouth), as tablets, eg, prednisone.
 These are usually taken as a short course, for about 1 to 2 weeks.

 Surgery

-An operation may be advised if polyps are large, or if steroid nose drops or tablets have not worked.
+An operation may be advised if polyps are large, or if steroid nose drops or tablets haven't worked.

-• Polypectomy involves removing the polyps with a surgical instrument.
-It can be done through the nostrils, either with local anaesthetic (awake) or under general anaesthetic.
+This involves removing the polyps with a surgical instrument.
+It can be done through your nostrils, either with local anaesthetic (awake) or under general anaesthetic.
 The type of anaesthetic might depend on the number and size of the polyps, where they are and how fit you are for an operation.

 The following links provide further information on nasal polyps.
 Be aware that websites from other countries may contain information that differs from New Zealand recommendations.

-Nasal polyps(external link) The Australasian Society of Clinical Immunology and Allergy, NZ
+Nasal polyps(external link) The Australasian Society of Clinical Immunology and Allergy, NZ, 2024

 Nasal polyps(external link) Patient Info, UK